Klipper3d/klipper/docs/Sensorless_Homing.md

 Further, the stall detection of the stepper driver is dependant on the mechanical load on the motor, the motor current and the motor temperature (coil resistance).

 Sensorless homing works best at medium motor speeds.
 For very slow speeds (less than 10 RPM) the motor does not generate significant back EMF and the TMC cannot reliably detect motor stalls.
 Further, at very high speeds, the back EMF of the motor approaches the supply voltage of the motor, so the TMC cannot detect stalls anymore.
-For more details on limitations refer to section 14 (stallGuard2
-Load Measurement) in the TMC2130 datasheet.
+It is advised to have a look in the datasheet of your specific TMCs.
+There you can also find more details on limitations of this setup.

 ## Configuration
 To enable sensorless homing add a section to configure the TMC stepper driver to your `printer.cfg`.

-In this guide we'll be using a TMC2130, but its applicable to the other TMCs with StallGuard as well (except the names for the pins may be different; look thouse up in [example-extras.cfg](https://github.com/KevinOConnor/klipper/tree/master/config/example-extras.cfg)):
+In this guide we'll be using a TMC2130.
+The configuration however is simailar to the other TMCs with StallGuard:

 ```
 [tmc2130 stepper_x]